Name-IT-Right/vsc-extension/README.md

-# Amazon Name IT Right
+# Name IT Right

 Stop taking the guess work out of naming your AWS resources!

-AWS customers and builders now have the opportunity to check naming conventions against all rules imposed by different AWS service teams.
+AWS customers and builders now have the opportunity to check naming conventions against all rules imposed by different AWS Services.
 This one-stop-shop takes the guess work out of your AWS experience.

-## Summary
+## Installation

-Visual Studio Extension

-Scan your Cloud Formation templates for naming conventions against all rules imposed by different AWS service teams

 ## Features

-> Check Naming
+### **Check Naming**

-Will check your CloudFormation template for naming conventions.
+Check your CloudFormation template for naming conventions.

 ## Requirements